-What is a plastic bonded manifold?
+What is a diffusion bonded plastic manifold?

 A plastic manifold can be used in a range of medical, life sciences and industrial applications to carry liquids or gases.
 Users refer to these in a number of different ways including plastic manifolds, bonded plastic manifolds, plastic pneumatic manifolds, plastic air boards, plastic valve manifolds, plastic medical manifolds and plastic flowcells.